TOP

 Wine Enthusiast's Tonya Pitts in Lodi's venerated Bechthold Vineyard, planted entirely to Cinsaut in 1886.

 In 1996 Markus was back in California, working for Duarte Nursery.
-When he was selling Chardonnay grapes at a vineyard that is now known as Jessie's Grove in Lodi, he came across some very old vines which the owner said he'd be tearing out.
+When he was selling Chardonnay grapes at a vineyard that is now known as Jessie's Grove in Lodi, he came across some very old vines that the owner said he'd be tearing out.
 Markus said, "I know people who would like this Zinfandel."
-They said, "Well, it's going out unless you can find some one who can give us at least $1,200 a ton for these grapes.
+They said, "Well, it's going out unless you can find someone who can give us at least $1,200 a ton for these grapes.

 Markus went into their office to borrow their rotary phone, and he dialed up Ehren at Turley and said, "There's this 1889 Zinfandel vineyard at a property where I'm selling Chardonnay... they're about to tear it out, unless someone shows some interest in it."
 I think Ehren was out there the very next morning to look at it.
 He made a deal, and because of it, that vineyard, now known as Royal Tee [today, bottled under the Jessie's Grove and Marchelle brands], is still there today.
 It's the oldest Zinfandel left in Lodi.